tonbo-io/fusio/README.md

 `fusio` has optional Amazon S3 support (enable it with `features = ["tokio-http", "aws"]`); the behavior of S3 operations and credentials does not depend on `tokio`.

-## When to choose fusio?
+## When to choose `fusio`?

  Overall, `fusio` carefully selects a subset of semantics and behaviors from multiple storage backends and async runtimes to ensure native performance in most scenarios.
-For example, `fusio` adopts a completion-based API (inspired by [monoio](https://docs.rs/monoio/latest/monoio/io/trait.AsyncReadRent.html)) so that file operations on `tokio` and `tokio-uring`  perform the same as they would without `fusio`.
+For example, `fusio` adopts a completion-based API (inspired by [monoio](https://docs.rs/monoio/latest/monoio/io/trait.AsyncReadRent.html)) so that file operations on `tokio` and `tokio-uring`  have the same performance as they would without `fusio`.

 ### compare with `object_store`